lmingzhi618/wpl-compiler/WPL/README.md

 - No string or boolean types, just integers.
 - No function or procedure calls.
 - No arrays.
-- Only integer arithmetic: +, -, *, /, and unary -    OK
+- Only integer arithmetic: +, -, *, /, and unary -
 - Parentheses to change the precedence.
-OK
 - statements:
-  assignment  OK
+  assignment
-  condition   OK
+  condition
-  block       OK
+  block
   return.
-OK

 Grade B: Utility